zohairawan/DA-BikeStores/README.md

 <br>

 ### Project Overview
-* Gain insights into the various trends happening in the sales volume for the Bike Store company
+* Gain insights into the various trends happening in the sales volume for the Bike Store company by leveraging BI tools like SQL, Excel, and Tableau

 ### Datasets